Juancarlos407/Project-IAW-01-Hotel-Registry-PHP/README.md

 2.7.
 Show the deposit in € and £ currency.
 To convert euros into pounds multiply by 1,17.

 2.8.
-All function/s have to show a message in the screen with one of the labels bellow:
+All functions show a message in the screen with a control label.

-Control label: correct / Control label: incorrect

 ## Para hacer comprobaciones: